Skip to content

 How to install Textpattern CMS with Nginx on Ubuntu 24.04

-You install Textpattern CMS with Nginx on Ubuntu 24.04 by configuring the web server and the CMS.
-Textpattern CMS is a flexible, lightweight content management system known for its clean code, often chosen by publishers and developers seeking a robust alternative to mainstream options.
+Installing Textpattern CMS with Nginx on Ubuntu 24.04 requires configuring both the web server and the CMS.
+Textpattern CMS is a flexible, lightweight content management system that publishers and developers choose as an alternative to mainstream options.

 Nginx, a high-performance web server, is crucial for efficiently serving your Textpattern site.
 This guide specifically targets Ubuntu 24.04 LTS for a stable and secure setup.